yonasuriv/MGK/README.md

 *Currently supports **ONLY TXT** Files.*

-### 4. DICTIONARY: CREATE & ADD CUSTOM PASSWORDS FOR THE DICTIONARY ATTACK
+### 4. DICTIONARY: CREATE & ADD CUSTOM PASSWORDS
+Improve your Dictionary Attack by adding your custom passwords without having to modify any file.

 ### 5. HASH GENERATOR
 It lets you convert ANY password into a Secure Hash.